hassan-anees/hassananees/src/content/posts/automation-anthology-exchange-mobile-device-management-via-azure-automation-accounts.md

 With that out of the way, let's have some fun.

-**The Scenario:** For this demo, we will wipe company data from a mobile device listed in Exchange Online in a safe and reliable way.
+**The Scenario:** For this demo, we will wipe company data from a mobile device listed in Exchange Online in a safe and reliable way with an Automation account.

 ### Prerequisites

 You will need the _Automation Contributor_ role (an [Azure built-in role](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles)) to create [Automation accounts](https://learn.microsoft.com/en-us/azure/automation/overview).
-Make you have this role under the correct Azure resource where your Automation account will live.
+Make sure you have this role under the correct Azure resource where your Automation account will live.
 You will also need the _Privileged Role Administrator_ role (an [Entra built-in role](https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/permissions-reference)) to add permissions to your [managed identity](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/overview).
-Both roles can be permanently assigned or elevated to using [Privileged Identity Management (PIM)](https://hassananees.com/posts/simplifying-access-control-with-privileged-identity-management-pim-in-entra-id/).
+Both roles can be permanently assigned or elevated to by using [Privileged Identity Management (PIM)](https://hassananees.com/posts/simplifying-access-control-with-privileged-identity-management-pim-in-entra-id/).
 You will also require:

 *   An Azure Subscription

 *   A resource group under that Subscription (this is where the Automation account will live)

 *   Office 365 Exchange Online resource within Entra ID.
-Below is a snippet of PowerShell to check if you do.
-If not, utilize this [resource](https://learn.microsoft.com/en-us/powershell/exchange/connect-exo-powershell-managed-identity?view=exchange-ps#what-to-do-if-the-office-365-exchange-online-resource-is-not-available-in-microsoft-entra-id)
+Below is a snippet of PowerShell that checks if the resource exists.
+If nothing shows up, then you will have to set this up.
+Utilize this [resource](https://learn.microsoft.com/en-us/powershell/exchange/connect-exo-powershell-managed-identity?view=exchange-ps#what-to-do-if-the-office-365-exchange-online-resource-is-not-available-in-microsoft-entra-id) to do so

 ```powershell